At the core of conflict is a lack of attention.

 When we pause, we land in a place where we can tend to the multiple voices, sounds, expressions, feelings, and meanings, and other assumptions that we, or society, our family, and/or our community have injected into our stream of thoughts.
 Some of them are true, some are not true (others might call them useful or not useful).

-These untrue assumptions are, in fact, indigestible roots that are taking up too much space.
+These untrue assumptions are, in fact, indigestible roots that are taking up too much space and moist.

 What is different when you have more space for creation, for life, in this patch of your garden?

-Which new meaning or narrative can now “bed” in awe?
+Which new meaning or narrative can now “bed” in awe and nourishment?

 If we knew that a still, electrifying attention was the source of life, how would this help morph our conflicts?